panther-labs/panther/docs/gitbook/operations/ops-home.md

     PD.emitGenericEvents([normalized_event]);
     ```
+  Configure the SNS topic to use `RawMessageDelivery: true` when creating the Pager Duty subscription.

 ### Assessing Data Ingest Volume
 The Panther log analysis CloudWatch dashboard provides deep insight into operationally relevant aspects of log processing.